Potsdam: The Cherry on Top of the Tart

 Skipping the Neues Palais, another palace, since it was already getting dark, we felt the inner need to look at the ruins on Ruinenberg hill, where the walls of the Norman Tower, partially hidden behind a water basin, turn out to be the next of a million of perfect photo objects in Potsdam.
-In the age of film cameras we would have wasted at least three films on this one alone.
+In the age of film cameras we would have wasted at least three film rolls on this one alone.

 The bus trip back to Potsdam’s central station gives the distinguished traveler another nice view of the city.
 Will we return to Potsdam?
 What kind of a question is that?
 Yes, we will grab every opportunity.
 We will come in spring, in order to see everything we missed this time around, for some more afternoon walks and photo ops.

 If Potsdam wasn’t already there, it would have to be invented and built.
 It is probably the richest city in the area of the former GDR, and a very successful one.
 The film industry is only a fraction of it all.
+Tourism is obviously big.